Raviteja-Jonnalagadda/ChatTime/README.md

 ## License

-This project includes a GUI licensed under
+This project includes a GPL-3.O licensed under